ringcentral/ringcentral-softphone-ts/CONTEXT.md

 The per-call channel that owns the bound UDP and SRTP lifecycle carrying audio and DTMF between the Softphone SDK and the remote peer.
 _Avoid_: Media session

+**SIP signaling connection**:
+The TLS connection carrying registration and call-control messages for one Softphone instance, separately from per-call media.

 **Streamer**:
 A controller that sends one PCM audio buffer through a call's media transport at the required pace.
 _Avoid_: Player